sodadata/docs/api-docs/public-api-to-grafana.md

             return self._get(endpt=f"scans/{scan_id}")
     ```
 4. From the command-line, create the following environment variables to facilitate a connection to your Soda Cloud account and your PostgreSQL data source.
-* `SODA_URL`: use `https://cloud.soda.io/api/v1/` or `https://cloud.us.soda.io/api/v1/` as the value, according the region in which you created your Soda Cloud account.
+* `SODA_URL`: use `https://cloud.soda.io/api/v1/` or `https://cloud.us.soda.io/api/v1/` as the value, according to the region in which you created your Soda Cloud account.
 * `API_KEY` and `API_SECRET`: see [Generate API keys]({% link soda-cloud/api-keys.md %}#generate-api-keys-for-use-with-soda-library-or-a-soda-cloud-api)<br />
         ```shell
         # Soda Cloud API keys, used in apiscan.py